gbblack/hippo/README.md

 - [ ] support multiple difficulties
 - [ ] document Setup, Use and Dev in `.md` files
 - [ ] try inline docs?

+How to build a binary so that i can run main as a command?